HIV timeline: What are the stages?

-People in the acute stage of HIV infection may have flu-like symptoms within the first month of contracting the virus.
+The acute stage of HIV infection may involve flu-like symptoms within the first month of contracting the virus.

 The virus replicates itself using the body's own CD4 cells and spreads throughout the body.
 In the process, it destroys the CD4 cells.

 Eventually, this process stabilizes.
-The immune system brings the level of viral cells down while the CD4 cell count increases.
+The immune system reduces the level of viral cells, while the CD4 cell count increases.
 However, CD4 cells may not return to their original level.

 - muscle and joint aches and pains